antonin07130/everyone-serves/readme.md

  * server

 Blog containers run a php-fpm service to serve dynamic php contents.
-The reverse proxy redirects appropriate requests to these servers.
+The reverse proxy redirects php requests to these servers.
+The reverse proxy deals directly with static content, serving it from ./www/html

 Gitlab